eddieantonio/cmput296/lab-3.md

 Before we are able to use netcat to fetch that cat meme, we need to know the IP address of the server hosting it.

 The host is called `www.eddieantonio.ca`.
-Use the `dig` program to get the IP address of this host.
+Use the `dig` command to get the IP address of this host.

     dig +short www.eddieantonio.ca